 Wide range of limit setting

 As regards emissions to water the current observation is that indirect discharge of any waste water from biological treatment facilities for source separated biowaste is sufficiently addressed by national regulations based on the EU Water Framework Directive.
-Thus, no specific European KEIs or ELVs have been identified or specified for the purpose of regular monitoring.
+However in case of discharge of waste water that has been treated in an own waste water treatment plant the BAT associated emissions levels as defined in the CWW BREF, Chapter 4.3.1.
+Table 4.8. have to be complied with.

 In case of emissions to air for the debate on the relevance of KEI it is of general importance to distinguish between channelled emissions from an abatement system (e.g. from reception building, Biofilter, RTO etc.) and diffuse emissions which have to be related to the complete treatment facility, in specific to all open/ outdoor facilities and processes.

-In case of Outdoor composting, diffuse emissions are the only type of emission produced, hence making focus on general design (location, orientation of stored and processed biowaste etc.) as well as operation (e.g. material selection and manipulation and timing) is key to prevent uncontrolled emissions to air.
+In case of Outdoor composting, diffuse emissions are the only type of emission produced, hence making focus on general design (location, orientation of stored and processed biowaste etc.) as well as operation (e.g. material selection and manipulation and timing) is key to reduce emissions to air by means of a set of effective operational measures.
 This has been extensively elaborated in C4 and is an important element of BAT-C.

 Three different aspects must be considered as regards the type of impact of a KEI and its importance for functioning of the process and techniques: